Day two: Thursday 12 June 2014

-Clients who are from the banking sector or other highly regulated professions are increasingly making demands that are difficult to deliver on.
-As soon as one law firms accepts that partners cannot have personal printers in their home, the others have to fall into line or risk losing valuable clients.
+Clients who are from the banking sector or other highly regulated professions are increasingly making information security demands that are difficult to deliver on.
+As soon as one law firms accepts that partners cannot have personal printers, the others have to fall into line or risk losing valuable clients.

 Chair: Patrick Hurley, vice president, global implementation, Thomson Reuters